To start off our journey home we were flying KLM’s B737-800 Business Class from Zurich to Amsterdam, connecting to our flight to Austin.

 We deplaned into an absolute madhouse in the concourse.
 Days of delays and cancelled flights due to a major storm had brought KLM’s operation to its knees and it was still trying to recover.
 We managed to find a customer service podium that confirmed our flight was delayed and our tickets still intact.
 From there, we headed off to the lounge to try and decompress after our stressful morning.

 The delay aside, as that was out of KLM’s control, this was a very pleasant flight.
-The old KLM Boeing 737’s have comfortable seating and the flight crew was as attentive and informative as possible given the circumstances.
+The old KLM B737-800 Business Class seats are comfortable and the flight crew was as attentive and informative as possible given the circumstances.
 The food on the flight was decent, but not great, and the lack of Wi-Fi was a real issue, especially as we had no way to try and rebook or find any information in-flight.
 Ultimately, with Amsterdam being one of the four (soon to be three) direct flights to Europe from our home in Austin, I’m sure we’ll take many more KLM flights in the future.

 In This Trip Report